 Being a BCOE NEMDA breeder is voluntary and speaks to an individual breeder’s level of personal pride, conviction, and commitment to adhere to the Code Of Ethics standards and ideals in their own Entlebucher breeding programs (as outlined in the document).
 The NEMDA Breeder Code of Ethics are currently the most strict ethical and health guidelines available regarding the breeding of Entlebucher Mountain Dogs in North America.
 The Breeder Code Of Ethics document is meant for the vitality, vigor and diversity of the breed.
 BCOE Breeders have a common goal of betterment for the Entlebucher breed’s future.
 There may be NEMDA members who choose not to become BCOE breeders, again it is a voluntary program.

 Interested in becoming a BCOE breeder?
 Complete the information on the application for New COE Breeders.
-Submit your completed new Breeder application with fees and include your Entle’s Breed book data form, however you are most comfortable:
+Submit your completed new Breeder application with fees.

 A Breed Committee representative will touch base with you regarding your completed application.
 Contact breeding@NEMDA.org with questions about the BCOE or to request breeding information.

 Helpful links for BCOE health testing and required documents:

 - Orthopedic Foundation for Animals (OFA) – for Hip Evaluation and yearly Eye Certification Registry (ECR)